It's getting to the point where we have to wonder if New York Giants QB Eli Manning is the Bob Griese or, more aptly, Jim Plunkett of his generation.

 With five more picks Sunday against the Seattle Seahawks in a 23-0 blanking, Manning leads the NFL with 25 interceptions — more prior to Sunday's Jets game, than the much maligned Geno Smith, who has 20 — with several of them of the horrific variety.

 This is the third time he has thrown 20 or more picks in a season, and, yes, in one of those seasons the Giants won it all.
-But we're talking about a $20 million quarterback who is nearing 30 picks.
+But we're talking about a $20 million quarterback who is nearing in on 30 picks.
 (For you stats geeks, George Blanda once threw 42 in a season, and the most since the 2000 season were Brett Favre's 29 in 2005.)

 There has been talk of Manning being willing to restructure his contract in the offseason, but the word is that he does not want to take less money.
 Can't blame him — it's not as if the Giants will cut him.